Lab Members

 Frederick Johansson, PhD Research Scientist

 Fredrik was born and raised in Sweden.
-He received his B.S in Biomedical Laboratory Science from Linköping University, Sweden.
-He also obtained his Ph.D. at the department of Pharmacology at Linköping University researching adverse effects of β-agonists and antagonists in isolated airways.
-He came to the U.S. as a postdoc at UW in Dr. Bornfeldt’s lab studying atherosclerosis initiation and regression in a diabetic model.
-In a second postdoc at UW in Dr. Campbell’s and Dr. Fausto’s Lab he studied liver regeneration.
-Then he worked as a research scientist in Dr. Stevens lab at UW studying artificial tissue in pre-clinical settings before joining Dr. Escobar’s lab.
+He received his B.S in Biomedical Laboratory Science from Linköping University in Sweden and then obtained his Ph.D. at the Linköping University Department of Pharmacology, researching adverse effects of β-agonists and antagonists in isolated airways.
+He came to the U.S. for a postdoc at UW in Dr. Bornfeldt’s laboratory studying atherosclerosis initiation and regression in a diabetic model.
+In a second postdoc at UW in Dr. Campbell’s and Dr. Fausto’s Lab, he studied liver regeneration.
+He then worked as a research scientist in Dr. Stevens lab at UW studying artificial tissue in pre-clinical settings before joining Dr. Escobar’s lab.

 Francisco Saavedra, PhD Postdoctoral Fellow

 Francisco was born and raised in Santiago de Chile.
 He obtained the degree of “Engineer in Molecular Biotechnology” from Universidad de Chile in 2014 and his Ph.D. from Universidad Andrés Bello in 2018.
-His research, done in Alejandra Loyola’s Lab at “Fundación Ciencia & Vida”, also in Chile, was focused on the cytosolic maturation of newly synthesized histones H3 and H4, studying the complex network of enzymes and chaperones that is involved in the proper processing of histones in its way from the ribosome to the nucleus.
-In 2021, Francisco joined the UW Biochemistry Department and the ISCRM to further explore how the processing and handling of histones can have an impact in cellular identity and differentiation.
+His research, done in Alejandra Loyola’s Lab at “Fundación Ciencia & Vida”, was focused on the cytosolic maturation of newly synthesized histones H3 and H4, studying the complex network of enzymes and chaperones that are involved in the proper processing of histones on their way from the ribosome to the nucleus.
+In 2021, Francisco joined the UW Biochemistry Department and ISCRM to further explore how the processing and handling of histones can have an impact in cellular identity and differentiation.

 Morgan Jones, PhD Student

-Morgan is a second year PhD student in UW’s Biochemistry department.
-They got their BS in Cell and Molecular Biology at Western Washington University, where they were in the lab of Dr Suzanne Lee, who studies siRNA biogenesis in Tetrahymena.
-Before pursuing graduate studies, they were a technician in the lab of Dr Don Sodora and worked on elucidating the mechanisms behind B cell dysfunction during SIV infection.
+Morgan is a PhD student in UW’s Biochemistry department.
+They got their BS in Cell and Molecular Biology at Western Washington University, where they were in the lab of Dr. Suzanne Lee, who studies siRNA biogenesis in Tetrahymena.
+Before pursuing graduate studies, they were a technician in the lab of Dr. Don Sodora and worked on elucidating the mechanisms behind B cell dysfunction during SIV infection.
 Outside of the lab they enjoy spending their time painting, gaming, and attempting to keep their plants alive.

 Sara Gonske, PhD Student